hotaru-hspr/hotaru-hspr/README.md

 🎨 Art & Design enjoyer, occasionally dabbling on webdev and UI/UX.

-🖥️ Love anything CS (as long as it has less math), I also dabble on random OSS projects when I feel like it.
+🖥️ Love anything CS (as long as it has less math).
+I do random projects when I feel like it.

 ☁️ Weirdly obsessed with skies and electrical poles.